bendanye/renotes/notes/slap.md

 # Single Layer of Abstraction Princple

-## Description
+SLAP says that every method inside the code should deal with concepts related to just one level of abstraction.

-Refer to this [link](https://www.techyourchance.com/single-level-of-abstraction-principle/#:~:text=As%20its%20name%20suggests%2C%20Single,it%20is%E2%80%A6%20well%2C%20abstract) for explanation and example
+Refer to this [link](https://www.techyourchance.com/single-level-of-abstraction-principle/#:~:text=As%20its%20name%20suggests%2C%20Single,it%20is%E2%80%A6%20well%2C%20abstract) for explanation.

 ## Exercise